codemod-com/docs/docs/cli/quickstart.md

 ---
 title: Quickstart
-description: Get started with using the Codemod.com command-line interface.
+description: Get started with using the Codemod command-line interface.
 ---

 import ThemedImage from "@theme/ThemedImage";